MicrochipTech/AzureDemo_AnyCloud/README.md

                     8b:4c:e8:ea:60:81:ce:e0:0e:a6:a7:68:3f:e0:de:
                     ....

-Example: CN = sn0123FE0CF960432D01
+In this example, the Subject's CN = sn0123FE0CF960432D01

 ### Step 3 - Create an Azure IoT Central Application

-If you already have an existing IoT Central Application Created, skip to Step 4.
+If you already have an existing IoT Central Application created, skip to Step 4.

 #### 3.1 Create an Azure Account and Subscription